SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_forwarder.md

       port: 20519
       intake_key: INTAKE_KEY_FOR_NEW_INTAKE
     ```
-2. Edit the `docker-compose.yml` file and modify the `ports` section accordlingly to the `intakes.yaml` file
+2. Edit the `docker-compose.yml` file and modify the `ports` section according to the `intakes.yaml` file
     ```yaml
     ports:
     - "20516-20519:20516-20519"